The Damned (1969 film): Plot

 Many high-ranking members of the SA, including Konstantin, gather at a hotel in Bad Wiessee.
 They have a drunken celebration, and the evening ends with the officers engaging in sex with one another.
 At dawn, the hotel is stormed by SS troops, who slaughter the SA members.
 Konstantin is personally executed by Friedrich, whom Aschenbach brought along to make him do his own dirty work.

-Friedrich is now in control of the steelworks, and Sophie even gets Aschenbach to arrange a decree that gives him her father-in-law's last name and royal title of Baron so they will be able to marry as equals.
+Friedrich is now in control of the steelworks, and Sophie even gets Aschenbach to arrange a decree that gives him her father-in-law's last name and noble title of Baron so they will be able to marry as equals.
 He is affected by all of his newfound power, and Aschenbach begins to feel that he is not displaying the appropriate subservience to National Socialism, so Aschenbach offers to help Martin destroy Sophie and Friedrich.
 Martin accepts, as he is bitter that his mother has used him to benefit Friedrich and herself.

 During a family dinner, Friedrich announces that Aschenbach, Günther, and Martin must submit themselves to his will and whims, since he is now the head of the family.
 Herbert surprises everyone when he enters and reveals that, although Sophie had supposedly made arrangements for Elizabeth and her daughters to join Herbert in exile, they were really arrested and sent to Dachau, where Elizabeth died.
 Now a broken man, Herbert has returned to confess to murdering Joachim, in exchange for the release of his daughters.
 Günther, upset by this news, is enraged when Martin reveals that Friedrich killed Konstantin, and Aschenbach is able to use his hate to radicalize him to the Nazi cause.

 Martin sexually assaults his mother, and she falls into a catatonic state.
 Without her help to strategize against Aschenbach and Martin, Friedrich is lost.
 Martin, who is now part of the SS, gets Friedrich and Sophie to go through the motions of getting married before ordering them to take cyanide capsules, which they willingly consume, killing them both.
 He inherits control of the steelworks, and the Essenbeck empire thereby comes under Nazi control.